Key Specs of Renault Triber

 Triber Latest Update

-Renault Triber Variants & Prices: It is available in four variants: RXE, RXL, RXT and RXZ, with prices ranging from Rs 4.95 lakh to Rs 6.63 lakh (ex-showroom pan-India).
+Renault Triber Variants & Prices: Renault offers the Triber in four variants -- RXE, RXL, RXT, and RXZ -- with prices ranging from Rs 4.99 lakh to Rs 6.78 lakh (ex-showroom Delhi).

-Renault Triber Engine and Transmission: The Triber comes with a 1.0-litre, 3-cylinder petrol engine that produces 72PS of power and 96Nm of torque.
-While Renault only offers a 5-speed manual transmission option on the Triber, a 5-speed AMT is expected to be launched soon.
+Renault Triber Engine and Transmission: Renault offers the Triber with a 1.0-litre, 3-cylinder petrol engine that produces 72PS and 96Nm.
+For now, Renault offers only a 5-speed manual transmission option on the Triber but a 5-speed AMT will be launched in the next few months.

 Renault Triber Mileage: The ARAI-rated fuel efficiency figure for the manual variant stands at 20kmpl.
 This is how it compares to the GO+.

 Renault Triber price list (Variants)